zhiqin1998/UMamba2/readme.md

   <img alt="U-Mamba2 block" src="./documentation/assets/umamba2_block.png" width="33%" />
 </div>

-We propose U-Mamba2 which combines the features of U-Net and Mamba2 to efficiently capture global information.
+We propose U-Mamba2 which combines the features of U-Net and Mamba2 to efficiently capture global information, in the scope of the ODIN challenges.
 U-Mamba2 has a similar structure to U-Net, with a symmetric encoder-decoder architecture to extract image features across multiple scales, with residual connections between the encoder and decoder blocks at each stage to help the model combine low-level features with high-level features.
 As convolutional operations are inherently localized, a vanilla U-Net has limited capability to model global long-range dependencies in images.